 - Districts with schools that persistently and substantially do not meet participation rates will be required to submit a corrective action plan that will escalate over time.
 Superintendents will be pressured to improve participation rates.
 There are some districts that have attempted to discourage opt-outs through the use of punitive measures, such as sit-and-stare policies or requiring students take alternative exams.
 NYSUT opposes sit-and-stare policies or requiring alternative exams.

 - SED has stated that it does not support any withholding of state aid from schools or diversion of school improvement funds from those schools that need them most because of participation rates.
-However, the methodology used for calculating student achievement will result in a lower performance level for schools with high opt-outs.
-This, combined with the use of the growth measure as another high-stakes indicator, may lead to some schools being mislabeled as underperforming.
-A school identified as among the lowest performing in the state that is also implementing a participation rate improvement plan will be eligible for removal from the school’s accountability status, provided the school is not performing at the lowest level on the academic achievement measure.
+However, the methodology used for calculating student achievement will most likely result in a lower performance level for schools with high opt-outs, which may lead some schools to be mislabeled as underperforming.

 - The 95 percent participation rate will be a criterion for identifying whether a school can be designated as a “Recognition (high performing)” school.
 This would be consistent with past practice.